This was a handout that I gave to players before the start of the summer workouts.

 B- Players who figure that they don't need to work, they are like wine- they can just sit around and will automatically get better with age.

-June 1, July 1, and November 1 always have seemed to me to be exciting dates as a coach.
-On each of these dates there always seem to be 2-3 players who you watch play and you are amazed how much they have approved.
 Some take a big jump in the spring and show up June 1 as tremendously improved.
 Some really get after it in the summer and at the end of our summer stuff- July 1- you realize how much they have improved.
 And then others make a huge jump in the fall and show up Nov.
 1 as an improved player.

-I get to watch open gyms and see which players are challenging themselves each night.
-I get to watch players in the weight room and see which players are working hard.
-I am anxious for the first day of camp to start for those players to open the eyes of their teammates as we start to do organized work.
-And it is always exciting to anticipate those first couple summer league games- not because we win or lose but for parents and fans to see certain players who have improved.
-As a coach I know how hard some players have worked, so when Steve Bryant comes up to me after a couple nights excited about the improvement of a player-- it is a neat compliment to pass on.
+It is always exciting to anticipate those first couple summer league games- not because we win or lose but for parents and fans to see certain players who have improved.
+As a coach I know how hard some players have worked, so it is very satisfying when a fan or parent comes up to me after a couple nights excited about the improvement of a player.
+It is fun to pass those compliments onto the player.

 We have had 4-5 girls who have done everything they could this spring and they are clearly much improved.
 For us to be successful, we need to have 10-12 girls make that investment this summer.